 To keep a healthy digestive system and gut, you are going to need to make sure you eat plenty of fiber.
 This is crucial in helping any food and drink you eat to move safely through to your digestive tract and beyond.

 6. Good bacteria are big right now.

-There is plenty of talk around regarding probiotics, and whether they are helpful to your gut.
-Probiotics are live bacteria which you can introduce into your gut to help create a healthy balance.
+There is plenty of talk regarding probiotics, and whether they are helpful to your gut.
+Probiotics are live bacteria which can help create a healthy balance in your stomach.

 7. Hard to swallow!

 Over the years, various medical advancements have helped us to understand the different facets and functions of our digestive system.
 In fact, one such development was that of the endoscope.
 The endoscope is a tube which is used to probe into your digestive system to look inside.
 Believe it or not, the modern endoscope was inspired by the act of a sword swallower!

 8. No, cows don’t have four stomachs.